Biosurfactants – Production and optimization

 Multifermentation system for optimizing cultivation conditions.

-Through process optimization of the manufacturing process for the two biosurfactants CL and MEL, we currently achieve product concentrations of > 20 g/L for CL and 50 g/L for MEL.
-These were transferred from the shaking flask to the reactor scale (1 L, 10 L, 42 L).
+Through optimization of the fermentation process for the two biosurfactants CL and MEL, we currently achieve product concentrations of > 20 g/L for CL and 50 g/L for MEL.
+The processes were transferred from the shaking flask to the reactor scale (1 L, 10 L, 42 L).
 Various cultivation methods, substrates and processing strategies were investigated.

 The quantities currently produced are sufficient for comprehensive technical application investigations of the respective biosurfactants.
-By enzymatic and chemical modification, the hydrophilic and hydrophobic properties of the glycolipids produced were specifically altered, thus increasing the emulsion-stabilizing effect and solubility.
-The fermentation process is currently being further improved in order to achieve a production with the highest possible space-time yield.
+By enzymatic and chemical modification, the hydrophilic and hydrophobic properties of the glycolipids produced can be altered specifically, thus changing the surface active properties and solubility.
+The fermentation process is continuously being improved to achieve production with the highest possible space-time yield.

 Foam separation during fermentation, Ustilago maydis and cellobiose lipid crystals, purified CL.